haodong0518/haodong0518.github.io/_posts/2023-12-16-Kalman-Filter-Application.md

 Forward velocity commands along the robot's x-axis, v, and angular velocity commands (rotations about the robot's z-axis following the right-hand rule), ω, are recorded as odometry data at an average rate of 67Hz.

+# Groundtruth

+A 10-camera Vicon motion capture system provides the groundtruth pose (x,y,θ) for each robot and groundtruth position (x,y) for each landmark at 100Hz with accuracy on the order of 1×10-3m.
+The reference frame used by Vicon serves also as the inertial reference frame in the datasets.

 # Mathematics

 The mathematics powered by [**MathJax**](https://www.mathjax.org/):

 $$
 \begin{equation}